 A downside, or bearish, breakout occurs when the market price drops below an identified major price support level.

 Breakouts may also occur to the upside or downside after a security has traded for some time within a fairly defined price range, with no clear trend one way or the other.
 In such cases, the price breakout is seen as establishing a new trend which should control the market for some time to come.

 Trading breakouts is appealing not only for the profit opportunity, but also because breakout trading strategies are relatively simple to execute.
-Traders simply place a “buy stop” order above the identified resistance level – the order is triggered and filled only if a price breakout occurs.
+On the bullish version traders simply place a “buy stop” order above the identified resistance level – the order is triggered and filled only if a price breakout occurs.

-Candlestick reversal patterns are a popular technical indicator used to identify market reversals.
-Doji or hammer (also known as “pin bar”) patterns often indicate a pending market reversal.
-The pin bar (circled in blue) on the following five-minute chart of GBP/USD correctly forecast a market turn to the upside.
+Japanese candlestick reversal patterns are a popular technical indicator used to identify market reversals.
+Shooting star or hammer (also known as “pin bar”) patterns often indicate a pending market reversal.

 Some traders look for price/momentum divergence indications from momentum indicators such as the RSI or MACD as signals of potential impending market reversals.
 A reversal is usually confirmed when price crosses over a major moving average, such as the 10- or 50-period moving average.